- Over 10 years of experience in culinary nutrition

-- Worked at the Michelin starred restaurant Rouge Tomate in New York as their in-house culinary nutritionist
+- Worked as the in-house culinary nutritionist of the Michelin-starred restaurant Rouge Tomate in New York City

-After joining the team at Rouge Tomate, Kristy’s role soon expanded and she was additionally appointed Senior Culinary Nutritionist at the restaurant’s sister-company, SPE Certified, a nutrition and sustainability consultancy.
-As Senior Culinary Nutritionist for both Rouge Tomate and SPE Certified, Kristy worked with chefs and foodservice operators to help them develop healthier and more sustainable businesses, created staff training programs, spearheaded recipe development projects, and continued to engage in media and public relations.
+Kristy worked as the in-house culinary nutritionist at the Michelin-starred restaurant Rouge Tomate in New York City as well as its sister company SPE Certified, a nutrition and sustainability consultancy until 2018.
+In her roles there, Kristy worked with chefs and food service operators to help them develop healthier and more sustainable businesses, created staff training programs, spearheaded recipe development projects, and engaged in media and public relations work for both companies.

-Additionally, as a culinary nutritionist, Kristy has taken her expertise to the national stage with features in The New York Times, Wall Street Journal, Bon Appétit, Shape, Self, Fitness, and Natural Health among others.
-In 2014, FSR Magazine selected Kristy as a “40 Under 40 Rising Stars.”
-Kristy is also co-author of a continuing education course for Today's Dietitian titled "How Cooking Techniques Affect the Nutritional Qualities of Food."
+As a culinary nutritionist for the past 10 years, Kristy has taken her expertise to the national stage with features in several large media brands.
+FSR Magazine selected Kristy as a “40 Under 40 Rising Star” in March 2014.
+Kristy is the co-author of a continuing education course for Today's Dietitian magazine titled, "How Cooking Techniques Affect the Nutritional Qualities of Food."

 Kristy also served as an adjunct faculty member at NYU for several years, where she developed and taught a culinary course for nutrition students.
 She has continued her passion for translating nutrition science in the kitchen as the co-founder of an annual Culinary Nutrition Conference, held in partnership with the Institute of Culinary Education.